 - Calculated return on investment will be given for any remedial work that may be required

 - Should other steam leaks be identified such as gland leaks then these will be also included

 - An inclusion for other system recommendations maybe required

 - A competitive steam trap installation to carry out the remedial work

 - Discounted prices for all steam traps and ancillary products identified during the steam trap survey

 Steam trapping is an essential and critical part of the steam and condensate loop.
 It is advisable to take our specialist advice to ensure that the correct steam trap is sized and specified correctly.
-Also important is the pipe work layout and geometry which may also cause site problems.
+Also important is the pipe work layout and geometry which may cause site problems.
 Steam trap maintenance is recommended to optimise performance.

 Our range includes:

 - Mechanical traps such as ball float traps and bucket traps, ideal for use on heat transfer packages where there are often varying loads.